senff/WordPress-Bordered-Blocks/README.md

-# Gutenborders
+# Bordered Blocks
 * Contributors: senff, correliebre
 * Donate link: https://paypal.senff.com
-* Tags: gutenberg, borders, editor, blocks
+* Tags: gutenberg, borders, editor, blocks, labels
 * Plugin URI: http://www.senff.com
 * Requires at least: 5.9
 * Tested up to: 5.9
-* Stable tag: 0.92
+* Stable tag: 1.0
 * License: GPLv3 or later
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The Gutenborders plugin will add borders to all your blocks in the editor.
+Bordered Blocks adds subtle borders to all blocks in the WordPress Post/Page editor.

 ## Description

 ### Summary

-Gutenborders adds (customizable) borders and labels to all Blocks in the Post/Page editor, to give you a clearer overview of the structure of your content.
+Bordered Blocks adds (customizable) borders and labels to all Blocks in the Post/Page editor, to give you an instant overview of the layout of your page and how all Blocks relate to eachother.

-A toggle switch at the top of the page will allow you to quickly switch between the default editor view and the bordered view.
+A toggle switch at the top of each Post or Page in the editor will allow you to quickly switch between the default editor view and the bordered view.

+Choose between the default CLEAN view, or a CLEAR view.

 ### Features

 * Adds borders and labels to your Blocks in the WordPress editor.
-* Border styles and labels are customizable.
+* Border styles and labels are customizable; change the color, size, type you prefer.
-* Quickly switch between default view (showing the blocks without borders) and custom view (blocks with borders).
+* Quickly switch between default clean view (showing the blocks without borders) and custom clear view (blocks with borders).

 ## Installation

-1. Install Gutenborders from the WordPress Plugin Directory.
+1. Install Bordered Blocks from the WordPress Plugin Directory.
 Or, if that doesn't work:
+2. Download the Bordered Blocks plugin from the WordPress Plugin Directory and unzip the file.
-2. Upload the "gutenborders" directory to your "wp-content/plugins" directory.
+3. Upload the "bordered-blocks" directory to your "wp-content/plugins" directory.
-3. In your WordPress admin, go to PLUGINS and activate "Gutenborders"
+4. In your WordPress admin, go to PLUGINS and activate "Bordered Blocks".
-4. When editing a Post or Page, notice the borders for every block.
+5. When editing a Post or Page, select the "Show borders/labels" switch at the top of the page.
+6. Notice the borders for every block.
-5. Party!
+7. Party!

 ## Frequently Asked Questions